hwayne/awesome-cold-showers/README.md

 # Awesome Cold Showers

 It's great when people get excited about things, but sometimes they get a little _too_ excited.
 This an awesome (rigorous and respectful) and curated (I read every suggestion and make judgement calls) list of cold showers on overhyped topics.
+This does **not** mean the enthusiasm is bad or wrong: we're just reminding people to stay grounded.
 Feel free to submit your favorites!

 ####  [Verification Techniques](http://www.cypherpunks.to/~peter/04_verif_techniques.pdf) (PDF)